-- 3.1 The Disability and Inclusion Leader, reporting to the Assistant Principal Teaching and Learning, oversees and administrates Integration in the school.
-They will be responsible for: - Submitting funding applications and requests for resources necessary for the effective inclusion of students - Identifying additional requirements if necessary including: - o integration aides - o physical access to and around school - o transport requirements - interpreters or note takers; - o other support services e.g. visiting teachers - speech therapy - o physiotherapy and occupational therapy - o equipment and physical aides - Managing the overall program and day-to-day needs of inclusion students. - Liaising with the school community on issues of integration and inclusion. - Increasing awareness of inclusion in the school community.
+The Disability and Inclusion Leader, reporting to the Assistant Principal - Teaching and Learning, oversees and administrates Integration in the school.
+They will be responsible for:

+- i.
+Submitting funding applications and requests for resources necessary for the effective inclusion of students

+- ii.
+Identifying additional requirements if necessary including:

+- $\circ \quad \text{integration aides} \quad$

+- o physical access to and around school

+- transport requirements

+- o interpreters or note takers;

+- other support services e.g. visiting teachers

+- o speech therapy

+- physiotherapy and occupational therapy

-- Managing allied health services engaged through the Inclusion Program, such as OT, Speech and Psychologists. - Implementation of individual learning/education plans and their ongoing management. - Organise relevant staff PD in relation to Inclusive education. - Prepare the college for the implementation of Disability and Inclusion Profiles in 2025. - Reviewing the Integration program each year. - Assisting in 6 -7 transition in relation to identifying additional learning needs. - 3.2.
+- equipment and physical aides - iii.
+Managing the overall program and day-to-day needs of inclusion students. - iv.
+Liaising with the school community on issues of integration and inclusion. - v.
+Increasing awareness of inclusion in the school community. - vi.
+Managing allied health services engaged through the Inclusion Program, such as OT, Speech and Psychologists. - vii.
+Implementation of individual learning/education plans and their ongoing management. - viii.
+Organise relevant staff PD in relation to Inclusive education. - ix.
+Prepare the college for the implementation of Disability and Inclusion Profiles in 2025. - x.
+Reviewing the Integration program each year. - xi.
+Assisting in 6 -7 transition in relation to identifying additional learning needs. - 2.
 Each child funded under the Program for Students with Disabilities is additionally supported by a Student Support Group.
 A Student Support Group is a cooperative partnership between the parent/guardian/carer(s),school representatives and professionals to ensure coordinated support for the student's educational needs.
-This is achieved through the development of individual learning and support plans. - 3.3 To enable the fullest possible inclusion of students with disabilities it is possible that curriculum and assessment methods will need to be modified.
+This is achieved through the development of individual learning and support plans. - 3.
+To enable the fullest possible inclusion of students with disabilities it is possible that curriculum and assessment methods will need to be modified.
 Each student under the school's inclusion program and with an individual learning plan will have assessment methods designed in such a way that they provide the child with access to success.